Sale !!! Save 15% off supplements. Shop Now

 What Is Leaky Gut Syndrome?

-The lining of the digestive tracts acts like a filtering system.
-This lining allows vitamins, minerals, and other vital nutrients to enter the bloodstream while preventing toxins and microbes from entering the bloodstream.
+The lining of the digestive tract acts like a filtering system.
+It allows vitamins, minerals, and other vital nutrients to enter the bloodstream, preventing toxins and microbes from entering.

-Leaky gut syndrome or intestinal hyper permeability occurs when the walls of your small intestine begins allowing undigested food particles, bacteria and toxins to leak and enter your bloodstream.
-When these items enter the blood stream, your immune system reacts and begins attacking not only the food particles, but also healthy cells in the body.
-This immunity response often leads to food allergies.
+Leaky gut syndrome, or intestinal hyperpermeability, occurs when the walls of the small intestine begin leaking, allowing undigested food particles, bacteria, and toxins to enter the bloodstream.
+When these items enter the bloodstream, the immune system reacts and starts attacking the body’s food particles and healthy cells.
+This immune response often leads to food allergies.

 leaky gut